Full Width Scroll

 HW: I love Cindy Sherman.
 When I was a kid, I loved dressing up.
 It was one of my favourite things.
 For a very long time I wanted to be an actress.
 My friend had a video camera and we used to make loads of films.
 We did all sorts of different characters.
 Playing men, playing old ladies, playing children.

-HW: I think it’s very hard not to fall into the trope of being the ‘sexy woman’.
-That’s hard to dissociate from when your whole life you’ve been brainwashed to be that.
+HW: I think it’s very hard not to fall into the trope of the ‘sexy woman’.
+It’s difficult to dissociate from when your whole life you’ve been brainwashed in to thinking that’s what you need to be.
 There’s definitely that element still there that I’m constantly fighting against.

 ES: The use of make-up plays a specific role, right?